Skip to Main Content

 Q: How many books are in RCSI Libraries?

-A: RCSI Library houses roughly 10,000 print items at York Street and 4,500 at Beaumont Hospital.
-We also have in our collections over 15,000 electronic journals, and over 70 databases and other electronic resources.
+A: RCSI Library houses over 10,000 print items at York Street and 4,500 at Beaumont Hospital library.
+We also have access to over 15,000 electronic journals, and over 70 databases and other electronic resources.
 RCSI Heritage Collections house the RCSI Archive and a collection of antiquarian books and art.

 Q: How do I link to journal articles in Moodle?